LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-\textbf{Optimization hyperparameters.} The matrices $\mathbf{P}$ and $\mathbf{M}$ are optimized to minimize the loss function (Equation \ref{eq:amf_loss}) using gradient descent with minibatches of $64$ samples (arbitrarily set), the ADAM optimizer \cite{kingma_adam_2017} with default hyperparameters, and clamping.
+\textbf{Optimization hyperparameters.} The matrices $\mathbf{P}$ and $\mathbf{M}$ are optimized to minimize the loss function (Equation \ref{eq:amf_loss}) using gradient descent with minibatches of $64$ samples (arbitrarily set), the ADAM optimizer~\cite{kingma_adam_2017} with default hyperparameters, and clamping.
 Clamping is used to force any entries of matrices $\mathbf{P}$ and $\mathbf{M}$ to be within the $[0, 1]$ interval after each step in training.
-Training is performed until convergence, which we defined as no improvement in the loss function above $1\%$ in $100$ epochs.
-After convergence, we use the matrices from the iteration with the lowest loss as the final solutions.
-We developed the code based on the PyTorch library\footnote{\hyperref[https://pytorch.org/]{https://pytorch.org/}.}.
+Training is performed until convergence, which we define as no improvement in the loss function above $1\%$ in $100$ epochs.
+After convergence, we used the matrices from the iteration with the lowest loss as the final solutions as described in Section~\ref{sec:experiments}.
+We developed the code using the PyTorch library\footnote{\hyperref[https://pytorch.org/]{https://pytorch.org/}.}.